Igorxp5/whatsapp-insights/README.md

 **Status:** NOT WORKING

+**Unfortunetaly extract WhatsApp database requires a lot of steps/dependencies.
+To use generating insights image and generating chart race video features extract WhatsApp database by yourself.
+You can backup your messages to Google Drive, login into your WhatsApp account on an Android Emulator, restore the backup and pull _/data/data/com.whatsapp/databases/msgstore.db_**.

 Database backup for Android platform is stored at **/sdcard/WhatsApp/Databases**.
 You can access it using your Android File Manager, but you can't read it because it's encrypted.
 The only way to read it, it's having the key to decrypt it.
 That key is stored in internal directory of the app at **/data/data/com.whatsapp/files**, but you can't access it.
 For key extraction we're gonna use an Android Emulator with root permissions to access internal files of WhatsApp.

 **Note: During this process you will be disconnected from your WhatsApp account in your device.**